nanoporegenomics/napu_wf/README.md

 The pipeline was tested using 30-40x ONT sequencing using R9.4 pore with read N50 ~30kb.
 Basecalling and mehtylation calls were done using Guppy 6.1.2.
 The pipeline should work for similar or newer nanopore data.
-We are currently planning to release a special version of this pipeline for R10 ONT data.
+This branch of the pipeline is for R10 ONT data with the option to provide multiple input read files.

-The input for end-to-end workflow is a single unmapped bam file with methylation tags produced by Guppy.
-Other workflows can take either unmapped bam or fastq file as input.
+The R10 input for end-to-end workflow is one or more mapped or unmapped bam files with methylation tags produced by Guppy or fastq files.
+No methylation information will be included when fastq files are provided as input.

 Other kinds of input include reference genome and corresponding VNTR annotations (provided in this repository).